What’s The Difference between Tooth Pain and a Sinus Infection?

 - Lower Jaw: Just because your discomfort is experienced in the lower jaw, it does not necessarily rule out the possibility of a sinus infection being the cause.
 Sometimes, referred pain leads to a feeling of discomfort in the bottom teeth.
 In addition, the swelling may tend to adjust the location of your upper teeth or jaw, leading to a misaligned bite that can cause soreness in both top and bottom rows of teeth.

-Tooth Pain in Red Deer
+Fast Treatment for Tooth Pain in Red Deer